-As a facility of the Connecticut Department of Children and Families, the Solnit Center-North provides brief treatment, residential care and educational instruction for abused and neglected children between the ages of six and 18.
+As a facility of the Connecticut Department of Children and Families, the Solnit Center-North provides brief treatment, residential care and educational instruction for abused and neglected children between the ages of 12 and 18.
 Children come to the facility from all over the state.
-The Solnit Center-North, (Formerly the Connecticut Children's Place, and before that it was known as the State Receiving Home), began as an orphanage in the 1880's and is the only facility of its kind in Connecticut.
+The Solnit Center-North, began as an orphanage in the 1880's and is the only facility of its kind in Connecticut.

 - Approximately 42 children are in residence.

 - Most are 12 to 18 years old; average age is 14.